ghernantes/Training.MLOps.MLFlow/3_MLflow_Tracking_Server_in_Docker/README.md

             - ${MLFLOW_PORT}:5000
         volumes:
             # Artifact store locally available through folder mapping:
-            - ./mlflow:/mlflow
+            - /home/gustavo/mlflow:/home/gustavo/mlflow                                                  # --> Replicate folder structure in the host and in the container
+                                                                                                         #     and map those two folders to have a working Artifact Storage.
+            # - /home/gustavo/training/GitHub/Training.MLOps.MLFlow/lab/mlflow:/home/mlflowuser/mlflow/    --> This will NOT work
         #command: ./entrypoint.sh                # replaces the CMD line in Dockerfile
-        command: ./entrypoint-pip-dev.sh         # only for the image built with Dockerfile
+        command: ./entrypoint-pip-dev.sh         # only for the image built with Dockerfile-as-root or Dockerfile-as-gustavo
         #command: ./entrypoint-conda-dev.sh      # only for the image built with Dockerfile-conda

 volumes: